mthayden4726/Functional_diversity_across_scales/Documentation.md

         4. ``` conda config --set solver libmamba ```
         5. ``` conda env create -n bioscape-env --file environment.yml ```
     * Finally, activate the environment: ``` source activate bioscape-env ```
-7. Environment Ready
-    After these steps, your environment is set up and ready for project work.
+7. After these steps, your environment is set up and ready for project work.
+For all future work on this instance, start at [Re-starting an instance](#re-starting-an-instance).

 ### Re-starting an instance
 Once your instance is launched on AWS, for all subsequent times you connect you can: